 Kanchenjunga Restricted Area Permit= USD 10-20 per person per week

-Similarly, a trekking guide is mandatory & porter is optional for Kanchenjunga trek.
-Things like accommodation costs will be USD 20-50 for normal room, transportation costs will be USD 140-200 per person & food costs will be around USD 5 per meal.
+Similarly, a trekking guide is mandatory & porter is optional for the Kanchenjunga trek.
+Things like accommodation costs will be USD 20-50 for a normal room, transportation costs will be USD 140-200 per person & food costs will be around USD 5 per meal.

 So, about the mandatory local guide, you may think why you need a local guide and can’t be done solo.

 Well, there are 5 important reasons to take a local guide for the Kanchenjunga trek:

 - Kanchenjunga is an Isolated and Restricted area declared by the Government of Nepal to preserve its ethnicity and biodiversity.
 Also, tourists are not allowed to visit some villages with practically no Kanchenjunga trek guide.

 - Well known as the longest trek, Kanchenjunga’s difficulty level is considered as hard.
 Landslides, altitude sickness, unpredictable weather, wildlife, and so on is also the reason that you will require an experienced company known as a guide.

 - The government of Nepal has likewise made a standard that the special Restricted Area permit will be acquired through local trekking agencies only.

 - To break the language barrier also, you will require a local guide because it’s the Nepali language that they will comprehend on the Kanchenjunga trek.

 - Finally, the last reason to hire a guide is that you won’t need to stress over lodging and fooding because your guide will take all the responsibilities regarding advance booking.

 3) Things to pack for Kanchenjunga Base Camp Trek